zillow/hyper-kube-config/README.md

 hyper-kube-config - Provides a secure [Serverless](https://serverless.com/) API to store and retrieve [Kubernetes cluster config credentials](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/). hyper-kube-config leverages [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/index.html) for storing credential information.
 Included is a [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) to interface with hyperkube API.

+You can also set cluster's status and retrieve this information.
+Useful in CI/CD pipelines when trying to pull access to particular cluters without needing to know their names, just their environments.

 It requires a configuration file.
 See [hyperkube-config.yaml.example](hyperkube-config.yaml.example) for layout.

 ![hyper-kube-config](https://user-images.githubusercontent.com/538171/46702337-8edc2780-cbd7-11e8-8ba5-dbbe9916708a.png)